Cognition in Older Adults

 - Examining the benefit of a brief memory screening program to community dwelling older adults.

-We are conducting studies looking at the psychometric properties of popular neuropsychological tests.
-Some of this research involves using archival clinical data from the Psychological Services Center and Jefferson Neurobehavioral Group.
+We are conducting studies looking at the psychometric properties of popular neuropsychological and psychological tests.
+Some of this research involves using archival clinical data from the Psychological Services Center and Jefferson Neurobehavioral Group and data collection at the Baton Rouge Clinic.
 Current projects include:

 - Examining associations between measures of noncredible performance and self-report in clinical and forensic settings.

-- Examining the role of practice effects on neuropsychological tests of attention.
+- Examining practice effects on neuropsychological tests of attention.

 - Exploring the validity of existing neuropsychological measures in diverse clinical samples.